We are living in an age of accessible data.

 Analytics lets you go a step further and compare your data sets to each other.
 For instance:

-- How did your your paid search, social media marketing or organic search income compare to your estimates?
+- How did your paid search, social media marketing or organic search income compare to your estimates?

 - Were there any differences in revenue generated across demographics?